Gordonkular/kingler-hexapod/README.md

 * BTStack - https://github.com/bluekitchen/btstack
 * Adafruit-PWM-Servo-Driver-Library - https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library

-## Files:
+## Files/Directories:
-* kingler - Arduino IDE sketch made to be flashed to Kingler, and allow its gait to be controlled wirelessly via PS4 controller
+* kingler directory - Arduino IDE sketch made to be flashed to Kingler, and allow its gait to be controlled wirelessly via PS4 controller
   * flash this sketch to robot to utilise the gait algorithms defined
   * contains:
+     * kingler.ino
      * Leg.cpp - Leg object
      * Leg.h
      * Robot.cpp - Robot object
      * Robot.h
-* calibrate_servo - Arduino IDE sketch made to calibrate the servos and find the PWM signal values for precise angles.
-Contains the same header and cpp files as kingler.
+* calibrate_servo directory - Arduino IDE sketch made to calibrate the servos and find the PWM signal values for precise angles.
+Contains the same header and cpp files as kingler, but also the calibrate_servo.ino file.
 * inverse_kinematics.mlx - MATLAB live script which finds the reachable and dextrous workspace, and calculates joint torques
 * SolidWorks directory - SolidWorks parts and assemblies used to create the finished hexapod